Preparing for Increases in the Construction Sector

 While some companies may turn to banks for a line of credit, they will likely find that lending to small business remains slow despite a growing economy.
 Rather than dealing with the mountains of paperwork and untold amounts of time that bank loan applications and decisions require, companies who are looking for a more streamlined process should investigate invoice factoring.

-Partner with Capstone Business Funding, LLC
+Partner with Capstone Capital Group, LLC

 If you’re ready to investigate whether factoring is a viable option for your business, don’t hesitate to give us a call at 212-755-3636 or apply now.